Onsen: Etiquette

 Onsen are a location where considerable offense can be caused if the proper social etiquette is not observed.
-The general procedure and expected etiquette closely resemble those used at a sento certain hours where outsiders may purchase day passes to enter.
+The general procedure and expected etiquette closely resemble those used at a sentō but with some minor adjustments.
+Onsen are typically, but not always, found within ryokan or hotels and only available to guests, though they may offer certain hours where outsiders may purchase day passes to enter.
 Standalone onsen open to the public also exist.
 Onsen are considered more of a special experience than the sento, which is used for common bathing.
 Due to their integrated location within a hotel, an entry attendant is rare and bathers will usually wear the hotel-provided yukata and indoor slippers to walk from their rooms to the onsen.
 Towels are provided to guests at the entry, and shower stations and vanities are fully stocked with toiletries and conveniences for bather's use, instead of guests being required to bring their own or purchase such items separately.
 Guests should not take wet towels or toiletries back with them or hoard the complimentary items.
 While it is common after a bath in the sento to quickly re-shower before leaving, many onsen bathers skip this second shower to keep the minerals from the hot spring on their skin.
-Onsen within ryokan or hotels are generally kept open 24 hrs a day, or only closed for a brief daily cleaning period, to allow guests to freely bathe in the middle of the night if the whim takes them.
+Onsen within ryokan or hotels are generally kept open 24 hours a day, or are only closed for a brief daily cleaning period, to allow guests to freely bathe in the middle of the night if the whim takes them.
 Popular, private, or specialized baths may require reservations or additional fees.